QUICK EXIT

 • To be empowered to make informed decisions and be supported to follow through with decisions made

-• You can change your mind or withdraw from our service at any time
+• To change your mind or withdraw from our service at any time

 Confidentiality